On the additivity of the little cubes operads: Abstract

 \section{Abstract}

-\leftskip7em \rightskip7em We give a new proof of Dunn's additivity for the little $n$-cubes operads $C_n$, which has the advantage of being considerably shorter than the ones in \cite{Dunn, Brinkmeier}.
-At the end we remark on how our proof can be adjusted to work for the tensor product of a finite number of factors.
+We give a new proof of Dunn's additivity for the little $n$-cubes operads $C_n$, which has the advantage of being considerably shorter and simpler than the proofs in \cite{Dunn, Brinkmeier}.
+At the end we remark on how our proof can be adjusted to the case of the tensor product of a finite number of factors.